Free Shade Trees Available for Woodland Residents for Shade and Energy Conservation: Call Now!

 WHY: To shade and cool homes for energy conservation, clean the air, reduce greenhouse gases and beautify Woodland’s neighborhoods.

 WHEN: Sign-ups for trees are being taken now.
-Planting of the trees by volunteers will take place on the Saturday mornings of October 28 and December 2, 2017 with 2018 dates to be announced.
+Planting of the trees by volunteers will take place on Saturday mornings November – April 2019, with dates to be announced.

-WHO: The Woodland Tree Foundation’s Neighborhood Shade Tree Campaign is made possible in partnership with the John and Eunice Davidson Fund, the City of Woodland, Tree Davis, Pacific Gas and Electric Company, and the California Department of Forestry & Fire Protection.
+WHO: The Woodland Tree Foundation’s Neighborhood Shade Tree Campaign is made possible in partnership with the John and Eunice Davidson Fund, the City of Woodland, Tree Davis, and the California Department of Forestry & Fire Protection.

 For more information about the Neighborhood Shade Tree Campaign or sign up for a tree, email or call (530) 341-8436.